Rolands-Laucis/Pauca/readme.md

-# General purpose source-to-source (s2s) programming language transpiler tool/framework - "Marble".
+# General purpose source-to-source (s2s) plain text transpiler tool and programming language - "Marble".

 ## What is Marble?
 Marble is a glorified "find and replace" engine, where the replace bit is programmable with a LISP-like language.
 It does not execute the code, it merely translates from 1 plain text to another, via easily definable text patterns in the text file.
 These patterns are mapped to corresponding text with arguments and conditions.
 The mapping is manual - using Marble and your knowledge of the source texts.